godotengine/godot-website/collections/_article/godotfest-2025.md

 While not quite the same as GodotCon, GodotFest is organized by the Munich Godot user group, the same team behind the GodotCon 23 - that's why it will take place in **Munich, Germany, on the 11th and 12th of November, at Smartvillage Bogenhausen**.
-These two days will be filled with many talks and workshops vetted by our talented [committee](link), opportunities to show what you're working on and perhaps even pitch your project to the right people and catering throughout.
+These two days will be filled with many talks and workshops vetted by our talented submission committee, opportunities to show what you're working on and perhaps even pitch your project to the right people and catering throughout.